-Pumpkin puree isn’t just for making sweet treats, like donuts and muffins.
-I love adding it to tacos, chili and curries, but it can also be used to make these super easy pumpkin flatbreads.
-I make this flatbread recipe a lot, using greek yogurt, but pumpkin puree also works really well and I love using it this time of year.
-These flatbreads can be used for both sweet and savory recipes, or you can just enjoy with some melted butter and a sprinkle of sugar and cinnamon.
+Pumpkin puree isn’t just for making sweet treats like donuts and muffins.
+I love adding it to tacos, chili, and curries, but it can also be used to make these super easy pumpkin flatbreads.
+I make this flatbread recipe a lot, using Greek yogurt, but pumpkin puree also works really well, and I love using it this time of year.
+These flatbreads can be used for both sweet and savory recipes, or you can enjoy them with some melted butter and a sprinkle of sugar and cinnamon.

 Why You’ll Love This Easy Pumpkin Recipe

-- Easy to make – These pumpkin flatbreads only require three ingredients and come together in just about 15 minutes.
-Once the dough gets rolled out, they only need a few minutes in a pan until they’re cooked through.
-You can easily make them ahead of time and pop in the microwave for a few seconds to warm them up a bit.
+- Easy to make – These pumpkin flatbreads require only three ingredients and come together in about 15 minutes.
+Once the dough is rolled out, it only needs a few minutes in a pan until it’s cooked through.
+You can easily make them ahead of time and pop them in the microwave for a few seconds to warm them up.

-- Versatile – This pumpkin flatbread can be used in a few different ways.
-You can keep it simple and just spread with melted butter and add some brown sugar, you can use it to wrap up your favorite sandwich toppings, serve alongside a saucy recipe, like curry or you can even use as a pizza crust.
+- Versatile – This pumpkin flatbread can be used in several ways.
+You can keep it simple and just spread it with melted butter and add some brown sugar.
+You can use it to wrap up your favorite sandwich toppings, serve alongside a saucy recipe, like curry, or even use it as a pizza crust.

-- Great for kids – My kids love these easy wraps and are even able to help make them.
-One likes his spread with butter and sprinkled with cinnamon sugar, while the other one enjoys his with nutella.
-They go great in lunches too.
+- Great for kids – My kids love these easy wraps and can even help make them.
+One likes his spread with butter and sprinkled with cinnamon sugar, while the other one enjoys his with Nutella.
+They go great in lunches, too.

 Why Your Body Will Love These Pumpkin Wraps

-Pumpkins are packed with tons of essential vitamins and nutrients, making them a great ingredient to add to your diet.
+Pumpkins are packed with essential vitamins and nutrients, making them a great addition to your diet.
 Whether you are using fresh or canned, your body is sure to enjoy the benefits.
 They’re great for supporting immune health due to their high concentration of both Vitamin A and C. Pumpkin is low in calories and high in fiber, making it ideal for digestion and maintaining a healthy weight.

 Easy Pumpkin Flatbread Recipe Ingredients

-- Pumpkin Puree – I just used canned pumpkin puree for this recipe, but homemade can also be used.
+- Pumpkin Puree – I just used canned pumpkin puree for this recipe, but homemade can be used as well.
 Make sure you get pumpkin puree and not pumpkin pie filling.
 Sweet potato puree can be used as a substitute, if needed.

-- Self Rising Flour – Self rising flour is flour that has baking powder and salt already mixed into it.
-If you don’t have self rising flour, you can use regular flour and for each cup, add in 1 1/2 teaspoons baking powder and 1/4 teaspoon salt.
-I have not made this flatbread using gluten-free flour, but I think it would work, as long as you add baking powder to it.
+- Self-Rising Flour – Self-rising flour is flour that already contains baking powder and salt.
+If you don’t have self-rising flour, you can use regular flour; for each cup, add 1 1/2 teaspoons of baking powder and 1/4 teaspoon of salt.
+I have not made this flatbread with gluten-free flour, but I think it would work as long as you add baking powder.

 - Pumpkin Pie Spice – Pumpkin pie spice is optional, but adds lots of seasonal flavor and is especially nice if you are using the pumpkin flatbread for a sweet recipe.
 Cinnamon can also be used.